-We associate coughing with illness, but that’s not necessarily the reason for a cough.
-As mentioned earlier, people cough quite frequently without realizing it.
+We associate coughing with illness, but that’s not necessarily the reason for a it.
+As mentioned earlier, people manifest coughing quite frequently without realizing it.

-A cough is a spontaneous reflex, and a normal cough is your body’s way to clear the throat or get rid of an irritant.
+This explosive expulsion is a spontaneous reflex, and happens normally as your body’s way to clear the throat or get rid of an irritant.
 Some common irritants like dust and pollen may cause some coughing.
 Furthermore, occasional coughing keeps mucus mobile, which in turn protects you from germs.

 RELATED: Cough Frequency: What do we know?